qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Splicing junctions
 Key to defining the complexity of alternative splicing within a gene is the identification of splice junctions (SJs), which occur at exon-exon boundaries and are typically characterized in pairs representing both the donor site (5’ intron boundary to 3’ upstream exon boundary) and acceptor site (3’ intron boundary to 5’ downstream exon boundary).

+## Transporter associated with antigen processing (TAP)
+Transporter associated with antigen processing (TAP) protein complex belongs to the ATP-binding-cassette transporter family.
+It delivers cytosolic peptides into the endoplasmic reticulum (ER), where they bind to nascent MHC class I molecules.

 ## Untranslated region (UTR)
 Refers to either of two sections, one on each side of a coding sequence on a strand of mRNA.
 If it is found on the 5' side, it is called the 5' UTR (or leader sequence), or if it is found on the 3' side, it is called the 3' UTR (or trailer sequence). mRNA is RNA that carries information from DNA to the ribosome, the site of protein synthesis (translation) within a cell.
 The mRNA is initially transcribed from the corresponding DNA sequence and then translated into protein.
 However, several regions of the mRNA are usually not translated into protein, including the 5' and 3' UTRs.